jsinger67/parol/crates/parol/CommonReadMe.md

 `GeneratedValueConverter` and delegate `%nt_type` conversions via `RuntimeValueConverter.Convert<T>`.
 You can override the `ValueConverter` property in a derived actions class to provide custom grammar-specific conversions.
+The .NET SDK is only required for C# generation/build workflows.
+Rust-only workflows do not require .NET, and C# integration tests are skipped automatically when `dotnet` is not available.

 The parser calls the interface trait's functions via a separately generated adapter automatically during the process of parsing.